We do everything on our phones these days, from shopping to browsing social media and managing our businesses.

 Once a user has used your app, you have a small window of opportunity to retarget them.

 Did you know that 46 percent of search engine marketers believe that retargeting is the most underused form of marketing right now?

 It’s a hidden gem that deep linking enhances.

 If a segment of users downloaded your app, viewed product pages, and bounced, you could retarget them in advertising campaigns and use deferred linking to forward them back to the high-interest product pages.

-Take into consideration that 39% of consumers will spend more money when given a mobile coupon.
+For example, consider that 39 percent of consumers will spend more money when given a mobile coupon.

-You could collect data on users via contextual deep linking to discover what product categories they enjoy the most, then offer a discount for them to align with this behavior.
+You could collect data on users via contextual deep linking to discover what product categories they enjoy the most, then offer a discount based on their browsing behavior.

 Similarly, mobile deep linking has the potential to increase conversion rates.

 This is because you are pushing users through the sales funnel quicker.
 Normally this consists of:

 - The user lands on the homepage of your website.